 Reykjavik is an expensive city.
-Below are some things that I love in the city that do not cost anything to see as well a a few walks.
+Below are some things that I love that do not cost anything [or very much] to see, [including the Northern Lights1] as well as a few walks in and around the city.

 You can take a lift to the top of the tower to admire the views, but there is a fee for this [so I should not really be mentioning this on this page] and probably a queue.